 – Matthew Martin, Vera Clinic Patient

 Structured post-operative care is essential to ensure high graft survival, reduce the risk of complications, and support long-term hair growth.
-Understanding the principles of Hair Transplant Aftercare is key to achieving optimal results and preserving the success of your procedure:
+The following steps are key to achieving optimal results and preserving the success of your procedure:

-- Avoid washing your hair for 48 hours.
+- Delay the first wash: Avoid washing your hair for the first 48 hours to let the grafts settle.

-- Refrain from exercise and sweating for at least 10 days post-surgery.
+- Pause exercise: Refrain from exercise and sweating for at least 10 days post-surgery.

-- Support recovery by maintaining a healthy diet rich in zinc, iron, biotin, and vitamin D.
+- Eat for recovery: Maintain a diet rich in zinc, iron, biotin, and vitamin D to support regrowth.

 What Is the Timeline of Recovery for Micro FUE Hair Transplants?